kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

     ```
   If successful, the calls return the code `200 OK` response.

-## Define a Service at the root level
+## Define a Service at the Root Level

 You can also define a Service at the root level.
 Such a definition is applied to all the paths specified at `spec.rules` that do not have their own Services defined.